truonghoangnguyen/nikaya2/docs/kinhtuongung/sujato-en/31-linked-discourses-on-centaurs.md

 death, is reborn in the company of the gods who live in fragrant roots."

 <!--pg-->
-### N 31.23--112 Ninety Discourses On How Giving Helps Rebirth in Fragrant Heartwood, etc. *Sāragandhādidānūpakārasuttanavutika*
+### SN 31.23--112 Ninety Discourses On How Giving Helps Rebirth in Fragrant Heartwood, etc. *Sāragandhādidānūpakārasuttanavutika*

 At Sāvatthī.